Professor of Computer Systems, University of St Andrews

 I am a Professor of Computer Systems at the School of Computer Science, University of St Andrews, and an Honorary Fellow at the School of Informatics, University of Edinburgh.
-I serve as Director of Research for the School of Computer Science and Group Leader of the Systems Research Group (SRG).
+I serve as Group Leader of the Systems Research Group (SRG).
 I recently worked as a Research Scientist at Google, where I contributed to Borg: a large-scale distributed system which manages Google’s data centre infrastructure.

 Previously I held a prestigious Royal Society Industry Fellowship, and was a Visiting Scholar at the University of California, Berkeley.
 I have industry experience in research and development at Google, Hewlett Packard, Cloudsoft, and BAE Systems.
 Prior to obtaining a faculty position I worked as a Research Fellow at the University of Oxford, the University of Melbourne, and the University of Edinburgh.
 I hold a PhD in Informatics from the University of Edinburgh; the focus of my PhD was Web service choreography.